manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 In an hICN network, regular routing protocols such as BGP, ISIS or OSPF can be used for propagating all prefix announcements and populate routers' FIBs.
-However, these protocols are not appropriate and should not be used to manage content prefix mobility, for scalability and consistency reasons.
+However, these protocols are not appropriate and should not be used to manage name prefix mobility, for scalability and consistency reasons.

 The default mobility management for hICN is designed following the same principles and protocols as MAP-Me, an anchorless producer mobility management